iswunistuttgart/awesome-opcua/README.md

 - [open62541's List of Open Source OPC UA Implementations](https://github.com/open62541/open62541/wiki/List-of-Open-Source-OPC-UA-Implementations) - List of open source OPC UA implementations.
 - [Agile-IoT/awesome-open-iot](https://github.com/Agile-IoT/awesome-open-iot) - A curated list of awesome open source IoT frameworks, libraries and software.

+## Tutorials
+- [From modelling to execution – OPC UA Information Model Tutorial](https://opcua.rocks/from-modelling-to-execution-opc-ua-information-model-tutorial/) - Complete walkthrough from creating a custom OPC UA information model, compiling this model into an OPC UA `NodeSet2.xml` file, and then using the `open62541` OPC UA stack to create a running OPC UA server.
+- [Visualizing OPC UA Information Model using Graphviz](https://opcua.rocks/visualizing-opc-ua-information-model-using-graphviz/) - Tutorial on how to use Graphviz to generate visualization of OPC UA Information Models.

 ## Contribute